tushartushar/halifax/README.md

 ## Groceries
 You can find many big grocery stores such as Walmart, Sobeys, and Atlantic Superstores all over the city.
 Typically, they not only have vegetables, fruits, meat, dairy, and other products but also a fresh bakery and even fresh coffee.
 They also typically have an international food section where you may find groceries from other countries.
 For Indian groceries, there are many options.
 The best option that I came across so far is [New India Bazaar](https://goo.gl/maps/ZvWA2WzfyWnQhtQB8).
 Some other options are [BIGS](https://g.page/bigstorehalifax?share) and [Namaste Indian grocery](https://goo.gl/maps/Lrmj4Vgo5tgz8qYe7).
 It is recommended that you sign up for memberships for these grocery stores, and have apps like Flipp set up so you get notified when any worthwhile deals are on.
+Note that on Tuesdays, there's a 10% discount for students at stores such as Pete's, Atlantic Superstores and Sobey's.

 ## Health insurance
 You need to register yourself for provincial health insurance referred to as **Medical Service Insurance** (MSI).
 All individuals including work/study permit holders, apart from permanent residents and Canadian residents are eligible to obtain the insurance.
 For the registration, you need to call to MSI office (1-800-563-8880).
 Upon registration, they will send a form; you need to send the filled form along with a copy of your study/work permit or PR to get the MSI cards.